unibeck/solstatus/packages/infra/README.md

 # @solstatus/infra

-Infrastructure configuration and deployment tools for SolStatus uptime monitoring service.
+Infrastructure configuration and deployment for SolStatus.

 ## Installation